 Current Range and Historic Range

-This species primarily inhabits Canada and still occupies 95% of its historic range there.
-While they are also found in Alaska and a few northern states of the US, historically they were present in 24 states.
-The IUCN currently lists Canada lynx as "Least Concern", but the U.S. Fish and Wildlife Service has identified specific lynx populations as federally "Threatened" in 14 states: Colorado, Idaho, Maine, Michigan, Minnesota, Montana, New Hampshire, New York, Oregon, Utah, Vermont, Washington, Wisconsin and Wyoming.
+According to the IUCN, the Canada lynx is not currently considered endangered and is listed as "Least Concern."
+However, the U.S. Fish and Wildlife Service has identified certain populations of lynx as "Threatened" in 14 states: these are Colorado, Idaho, Maine, Michigan, Minnesota, Montana, New Hampshire, New York, Oregon, Utah, Vermont, Washington, Wisconsin, and Wyoming.

 Habitat